Quantum Riemannian geometry of the discrete interval and q-deformation: Canonical metrics and QLC for and the half-line

-where $h_i$ are real variables for the reality conditions if we work over $\C$, $\eps$ a sign and $\eps'$ is a discrete parameter (not necessarily a binary choice) indicating a discrete moduli for certain numerical `direction coefficients' $\{\phi_i\}$.
+We summarise the results so far as the first entries in Table~\ref{table0}, where $h_i$ are real variables for the reality conditions if we work over $\C$, $\eps$ a sign and $\eps'$ is a discrete parameter (not necessarily a binary choice) indicating a discrete moduli for certain numerical `direction coefficients' $\{\phi_i\}$.
 The results found so far then fit the general format